 Joe has coached at Boston College, Northeastern University and Wellesley College.
 As a college coach, Joe won a number of coaching awards including NCAA Division I Zone Coach of the Year, New England Coach of the Year and Eastern Seaboard Coach of the Year.
 As a diver, Joe competed for Boston University where he was team captain and record holder.

 Joe is the Director of Diving for the AAU and plays a major role in that organization.
-Joe is the Diving Commissioner for the Bay State Games.
-He held the position of Vice President of Junior Diving on the Board of Directors of United State Diving for five years.
+Also a FINA (Fédération Internationale de Natation) and USA Diving Certified Diving Juge He held the position of Vice President of Junior Diving on the Board of Directors of United State Diving for five years.
 Coach Chirico is one of only 10 USD-certified Trampoline Instructors and a USD Safety Instructor.
-Coach Chirico lives in Dover with his wife Carol and two sons, Matthew 18 and Michael 15.
+Coach Chirico lives in Dover with his wife Carol and two sons, Matthew 21 and Michael 19.

 an upbeat, positive and accelerated learning opportunity